evidentlyai/evidently/docs/book/get-started/tutorial-llm.md

 * In-built model-basded descriptors like `Sentiment` (scores texts from negative -1 to positive 1).
 * Wrappers to call external Python functions or models published on HuggingFace (`HuggingFaceModel` descriptor).

-Let's score the data by Sentiment (in-built model) and a Toxicity (exteranl HuggingFace model).
+Let's score the data by Sentiment (in-built model) and a Toxicity (external HuggingFace model).

 ```python
 text_evals_report = Report(metrics=[